yemreinci/hazelcast-c-wrapper-poc/README.md

 # C API PoC for Hazelcast C++ Client

-This PoC is a C library that wraps around Hazelcast C++ Client to provide Hazelcast functionalities natively in the C programming language.
+This PoC is a C library that wraps Hazelcast C++ Client to provide Hazelcast functionalities natively in the C programming language.